Your Financial Strategy

 Your goals may fit one or more of these categories.
 They may also change as your circumstances and priorities shift.
 Having a well-designed, adaptable plan is what’s important.
 Clear and regular communication is crucial for success.
 Our Investment Counselors provide our clients with ongoing communication and education opportunities to help ensure their portfolios remain focused on their specific goals and priorities.Set Your Goals

 After setting your financial goals, the next critical step in retirement planning is determining your investment time horizon—the length of time you need your assets to last.
 Most people assume their time horizon is the same as their life expectancy, but this approach ignores some important details.
 For example, if you’re married or in a long-term relationship, you should consider your partner’s time horizon—particularly if your spouse is younger or likely to live longer.
-Some investors also want to pass some of their wealth to future generations.
+Some investors also want to pass a portion of their wealth to future generations.
 In those instances, you should factor in the children’s or grandchildren’s time horizons.
 Every situation is unique and a well-planned retirement accounts for your circumstances.

 Try to incorporate potential tax implications wherever possible.
 For example, do you have a traditional IRA or a Roth IRA?
 Both?
 What other sources of retirement income do you expect to have?
 Do you have a pension?
 Social Security?
 Rental income?